AgentMC/Sao19/Translate/En/Part5.md

 Pulling Ronye's left arm away from the dragon for about 50 cen, Kirito laughed gently but then tightened his expression.

 "Well, in these circumstances including the you-know-what thing, I have to, regrettably, fly by my own means.
-Because all the knights are busy and I cannot order anyone of them to get me to Obsidia, and if it is a horse it will take months....
+Because all the knights are busy and I cannot order anyone of them to get me to Obsidia, and if it is a horse it will take a month....
 The situation seems to be tenser than we thought, if we do not warn the Dark Territory regarding the situation as soon as possible, it may be too late..."

 "............
 But, there are other dangers, senpai."